First Order Logic and Twin-Width in Tournaments and Dense Oriented Graphs: Abstract

 \section{Abstract}

 We characterise the classes of tournaments with tractable first-order model checking.
-For every hereditary class of tournaments~$\mathcal T$, first-order model checking either is fixed parameter tractable, or is \aw{}-hard.
+For every hereditary class of tournaments~$\mathcal T$, first-order model checking is either fixed parameter tractable or $\textrm{AW}[*]$-hard.
 This dichotomy coincides with the fact that~$\mathcal T$ has either bounded or unbounded twin-width, and that the growth of~$\mathcal T$ is either at most exponential or at least factorial.
 From the model-theoretic point of view, we show that NIP classes of tournaments coincide with bounded twin-width.
 Twin-width is also characterised by three infinite families of obstructions: $\mathcal T$ has bounded twin-width if and only if it excludes at least one tournament from each family.
 This generalises results of Bonnet et al.\ on ordered graphs.

-The key for these results is a polynomial time algorithm which takes as input a tournament~$T$ and computes a linear order~$<$ on~$V(T)$ such that the twin-width of the birelation~$(T,<)$ is at most some function of the twin-width of~$T$.
-Since approximating twin-width can be done in polynomial time for an ordered structure~$(T,<)$, this provides a polytime approximation of twin-width for tournaments.
+The key for these results is a polynomial time algorithm that takes as input a tournament~$T$ and computes a linear order~$<$ on~$V(T)$ such that the twin-width of the birelation~$(T,<)$ is at most some function of the twin-width of~$T$.
+Since approximating twin-width can be done in polynomial time for an ordered structure~$(T,<)$, this provides a polynomial time approximation of twin-width for tournaments.

 Our results extend to oriented graphs with stable sets of bounded size, which may also be augmented by arbitrary binary relations.